 DENT 553 The Dentist and the Community 4

-* DENT 364 is available only for approved students admitted under the International Medical University Partnership Programme and having previously passed appropriate courses; students who pass the paper will be credited with the First, Second, and Third Year courses of the programme.
+* DENT 364 is available only for approved students admitted under articulated agreements with Partnership Programmes and other universities and having previously passed appropriate courses; students who pass the paper will be credited with the First, Second, and Third Year courses of the BDS programme.

 Bachelor of Dental Surgery with Honours (BDS(Hons))

 DENT 561 General Practice Dentistry for Honours